Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 The IDE will be fully functional in our next release.
 As you would expect, the IDE itself is an EngageUI app and uses the toolkit.
 It does not use the mouse, all input controls are through the keyboard.
-This IDE has been designed for Khitchdee's internal use
-which is to design a few domain-specialised CAD tools.
+This IDE is also being used internally by Khitchdee for its app development.

 ## Building EngageIDE:
 (interaction time ~1hr)